strategy image

 My Initial Trading Plan

-However, after testing it out with 45 DTE on a bunch of earnings trades and got burned several times, I started to think what if I extend the timeline of the options?
+However, after testing it out with 45 DTE on a bunch of earnings trades and getting burned several times, I started to think what if I extend the timeline of the options?
 In addition to volatility, what if I also take advantage of time decay more?

-One thing that got me thinking was that what if I exit the position at 35% max profit rather than 50% like what Tastytrade does.
 Since the premium I would get is much higher with longer DTE options, exiting at 35% max profit could potentially be somewhat close to 50% max profit of shorter DTE options.

 Also, the studies done by Tastytrades are on indexes but Vega could vary widely from stock to stock.
 So what if I focus on stocks that have high Implied volatility and high Vega?

-As I mentioned in the SPX Iron Condor Strategy post, based on the small-scale testing showcased in that post, trading options with 100 days to expiration seems to be the best choice in terms of benefiting from time decay.
+As I mentioned in the SPX Iron Condor Strategy post, based on the small-scale testing showcased in that post, trading options with 100 days to expiration seem to be the best choice in terms of benefiting from time decay.
 So, I decided to look for around 100 DTE options where possible.

 In case you are not familiar with selling strangles, it is a high volatility options trading strategy and essentially the same as selling an Iron Condor with unlimited risk.
 It sounds dangerous but in reality, the risk is within an expected range when executed correctly.